7-5999118-C-T

 Hereditary cancer-predisposing syndrome Uncertain:2

 The p.G232E variant (also known as c.695G>A), located in coding exon 6 of the PMS2 gene, results from a G to A substitution at nucleotide position 695.
 The glycine at codon 232 is replaced by glutamic acid, an amino acid with similar properties.
 This amino acid position is highly conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear. -

 This missense variant replaces glycine with glutamic acid at codon 232 of the PMS2 protein.
 Computational prediction suggests that this variant may have deleterious impact on protein structure and function (internally defined REVEL score threshold >= 0.7, PMID: 27666373).
 Functional studies have shown that this variant has no significant impact on PMS2 protein expression, and the mutant protein had similar mismatch repair efficient and ATPase activity compared to wild type protein (PMID: 35189042).
 To our knowledge, this variant has not been reported in individuals affected with PMS2-related disorders in the literature.
 This variant has not been identified in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance. -